- Assessment Information

 - behaviour for learning.

-Additionally, we will report on progress from Spring term onwards and we will comment on their academic achievement in their Summer term report.
+Additionally, we will report on progress from Spring term onwards.
 We will say whether a student’s learning disposition is classified as excellent, good, not there yet or a cause for concern against each of the criteria.
 Parents receive a periodic report during the Autumn and Spring terms and a full report in the Summer term.
 There is also an opportunity to meet subject teachers for an individual appointment during the Year 7 Parent Evenings.

 To help students and parents understand what we are looking for in an excellent learner, we have identified the following traits: